-1.11.2 The Waypoint Products Group's Web Page
+1.11.2 NovAtel Waypoint Products Web Page

-This option opens a web browser to the Waypoint Products Group's page on NovAtel's website, where details on the latest versions, patches, information on GNSS/INS, and technical reports can be found.
+This option opens a web browser to the Waypoint Products Group's page on the NovAtel website.
+On this page are found details on the latest versions, patches, information on GNSS/INS, and technical reports.